-Everyone knows that fishes are rich in Omega-3, but that’s not the only benefit you gain from the most loved white meat worldwide.
+Everyone knows that fish is rich in Omega-3, but that’s not the only benefit you gain from the most loved white meat worldwide.
 Few people know that both saltwater and freshwater are rich sources of calcium, vitamin D, B2, zinc, iron, and magnesium too.

 The healthiest freshwater fish, Bass, is a rich source of Vitamin A and folate, more so than any other freshwater or saltwater fish.
 Moreover, because some freshwater fish pick food from different habitats around them, their nutritional value is generally considered superior to saltwater fish.

-Regardless, both freshwater and saltwater fishes are a rich source of essential nutrients and good fats.
+Regardless, both freshwater and saltwater fish are rich sources of essential nutrients and good fats.
 Fish is a popular choice for people who wish to eat healthily or lose weight.
 That’s why we should consume fish at least twice a week to lead a healthy life!